AkThao/backtrack-sudoku/README.md

 Add some heuristics to speed up/vary the solving algorithm, so it's not purely backtracking.

-Add an ability for the user to save a custom board locally so it becomes on of the app's built-in boards.
+Add an ability for the user to save a custom board locally so it becomes one of the app's built-in boards.